All Episodes

 Islam has four times as many young men fighting age as the West does with its aging populations.

-He also says that hundreds of millions of Muslim holy raiders are keen to become martyrs while Western and American youths love life and they fear death and they won't fight.
+He also says that hundreds of millions of Muslim holy raiders are keen to become martyrs, while Western and American youths love life and they fear death and they won't fight.

-Islam also has four-fifths of the world's oil reserves, and so controls the lifeblood of the infidel, and more importantly, the U.S., the only infidel power capable of fighting, is hated by most other nations.
+And more importantly, the U.S., the only infidel power capable of fighting, is hated by most other nations.

-Now, according to this analysis, which has been spelled out in commentaries by Ahmadinejad's strategic guru Hassan Abbasi, who is known as the Dr. Kissinger of Iran, uh, Actually a Dr. Kissinger of Islam.
+Now, according to this analysis, which has been spelled out in commentaries by Ahmadinejad's strategic guru, Hassan Abbasi, who is known as the Dr. Kissinger of Iran, actually the Dr. Kissinger of Islam, President Bush is an aberration.

 He's an exception to the rule under which all American presidents since Truman, when faced with serious setbacks abroad, have run away.